(See also Overview of Dislocations.)

 Knee dislocations occur when the end of the thighbone (femur) loses contact with the shinbone (tibia).
+Knee dislocations can disrupt the blood supply to the lower leg, sometimes leading to amputation.

 Usually, the knee is dislocated when a great force pushes or bends the knee beyond its normal limits.